plone/training/react/initial_form_data.rst

 Two Modes For The Faq Item
 ==========================

-In order to edit an item we'll use inline editing.
+We'll use inline editing to edit an item.
 Create a button to switch to 'edit' mode.
 This mode should be set in the state.
 Change the render method to show a form (similar to the 'add' form) in 'edit' mode and the view we currently have in the 'view' mode.
 The :file:`onSave` handler can be a dummy handler for now,